Brian Schottenheimer: Seattle Seahawks

-On January 15, 2018, the Seattle Seahawks announced that they had hired Schottenheimer as their offensive coordinator.
-The Seahawks went on to have the leagues top rushing offense for the 2018 season and quarterback Russell Wilson had a career high 110.9 passer rating.
+On January 15, 2018, the Seattle Seahawks named Schottenheimer as their offensive coordinator.
+The Seahawks went on to have the league's top rushing offense for the 2018 season and quarterback Russell Wilson had a career high 110.9 passer rating.

+In 2019, Wilson threw for over 4,000 yards for the third time in his career, passed for 32 touchdowns (3rd in NFL), set a career-low with five interceptions and was named the NFC starter for the 2020 Pro Bowl.
+Chris Carson rushed for a career-high 1,230 yards, while the offense ranked in the top 10 in the NFL in rushing yards per game (137.5, fourth), total yards per game (374.4, eighth), points per game (25.3, ninth).

+In 2020, the offense set a franchise record for most points scored (459 points).
+Despite a torrid start to the season which saw career highs for quarterback Russell Wilson in touchdowns and completion percentage, Seattle's offense struggled considerably during the final weeks, with Schottenheimer taking the brunt of the scrutiny due to lack of creativity in the offense and adjustments to the scheme.
 On January 12, 2021, Schottenheimer was fired by the Seahawks following the Seahawks' Wild Card loss to the Los Angeles Rams due to "philosophical differences".

-Despite a torrid start to the 2020 season which saw career highs for quarterback Russell Wilson in touchdowns and completion percentage, Seattle's offense struggled considerably during the final weeks, with Schottenheimer taking the brunt of the scrutiny due to lack of creativity in the offense and adjustments to the scheme.
-Regardless, the Seahawks set their franchise record for points scored in a season with 459.
+Three players made an All-Pro team during his tenure, quarterback Russell Wilson, offensive tackle Duane Brown and wide receiver DK Metcalf.

 Jacksonville Jaguars

 On February 1, 2021, Schottenheimer was hired by the Jacksonville Jaguars as their passing game coordinator under head coach Urban Meyer.
+He was in charge of calling the offensive plays for the final four games of the season, after Meyer was fired.

-On February 8, 2022, upon the Jaguars hiring of Doug Pederson as the head coach, Schottenheimer was not retained on the coaching staff.
+On February 8, 2022, upon the Jaguars hiring of Doug Pederson as the new head coach, Schottenheimer was not retained on the coaching staff.

 Dallas Cowboys

 On March 24, 2022, Schottenheimer was hired by the Dallas Cowboys as a consultant.
-He was promoted to offensive coordinator on February 4, 2023.
+He worked mostly with defensive coordinator Dan Quinn, providing analysis of opposing teams offenses.

+On February 4, 2023, after Kellen Moore left to join the Los Angeles Chargers staff, Schottenheimer was promoted to offensive coordinator, with head coach Mike McCarthy taking over the play-calling responsibility.
+The team scored 30 or more points in seven of their final 11 games, while finishing with the highest-ranking scoring offense in the league (29.9 points per game) and fifth in yards (371.6 yards per game).

+In 2024, the offense regressed, averaging 327.5 yards, 20.6 points, and scoring 30 or more points in just three games.
+Part of the issue was the season-ending injury to starting quarterback Dak Prescott.